The Mental Health Solution . com

 • "I'm defined by what he says about me."
 Result: instability.

-• "I accept myself."
+• "I don't care what he thinks."
 Result: stability.

 Other examples of negative self-talk: